kjappelbaum/compmat_resources/docs/ml.rst

 	"An advantage of the trimean as a measure of the center (of a distribution) is that it combines the median's emphasis on center values with the midhinge's attention to the extremes." — Herbert F. Weisberg, Central Tendency and Variability.

 * It is quite useful to keep the following `nomogram <https://commons.wikimedia.org/wiki/File:P-value_nomograph_for_Bayesian_posterior_estimation.jpg>`_ in mind

 	.. image:: fig/P-value_nomograph_for_Bayesian_posterior_estimation.jpg
-	    :width: 200px
+	    :width: 500px
 	    :align: center
-	    :height: 100px
 	    :alt: P value nomogram

   	This is directly connected to
   	"Extraordinary claims require extraordinary evidence" -- Carl Sagan/Laplace